3ounAbdawani/Decision-Tree-ML/README.md

 requirements.txt — list of Python packages (to be created if not included).

-data/ — dataset used for model training and testing.

 ## 📈 Results
 The model achieves strong predictive performance, showing how Decision Trees can effectively classify data with clear interpretability.
 Visualizations help explain the model’s logic and decision paths.